-Wych elm once covered large parts of Northern Ireland.
-Following the last ice age, as woodland became the dominant form of vegetation, wych elm stood out as one of the success stories.
+Wych elm once covered large parts of the UK.
+Following the last ice age, as woodland became the dominant form of vegetation, Wych Elm stood out as one of the success stories.

 At the same time, humans, with their rapidly developing tools, were clearing larger and larger areas of woodland for farming.
 The death of so many elms must have helped them.

 Wych Elm leaves are alternate, oval to elliptic and have a long pointed tip.
 The base of the blade is unequal.

 The dark green leaves have toothed edges and hairs on both sides.
 The upper surface of the leaves feels like fine sandpaper.